Ethinyl estradiol/norgestimate (By mouth)

 How to Use This Medicine

-- It is best to take your pill at the same time every day.
+- Take your pill at the same time every day.
 Birth control pills work best when there is no more than 24 hours between doses.
-It is very important that you take this medicine on schedule every day.
+Keep the pills in the original container.
+Take the pills in the order they appear in the container.

 Drugs and Foods to Avoid